Longi94/wdps1706/README.md

 In this stage we attempt to link the named entities found in stage 2 to the right knowledge base ID from the list returned in stage 3.

 1)

+## The pipeline
+The text extraction and the pre-processing part of the pipeline is done by a single Java Spark application while the rest is done by a Python Spark application.
+As a result, the bash script to generate the output runs two consecutive Spark applications.
+While the Java application runs very well on a cluster, due to issues with Python dependencies, the second stage is ran in a local environment.